bobby-didcoding/django_course/steps/module_10.md

 It's always good practice to group similar logic into its own application.
 We have a core app that handles basic webpage logic.
 We have a users app to handle user specific data.
 We now need to create an app to handle everything todo with selling products.

 > Note: We will be using [Stripe](https://stripe.com/) to handle payments.
-However, the code we work through can easily be adapted for other payment processing platforms i.e. Braintree.
+However, the code we work through can easily be adapted for other payment processing platforms i.e. [Braintree](https://www.braintreepayments.com/).
 Please go ahead and create a Stripe account as you'll need it to follow along with this tutorial.

 Lets get started.

-1) Libraries - There are some great libraries that can help with an e-commerce application. django-money is one of them.
-Let's get it installed.
+1) Libraries - There are some great libraries that can help with an e-commerce application.
+Let's get [django-money](https://pypi.org/project/django-money/), [requests](https://pypi.org/project/requests/), [stripe](https://pypi.org/project/stripe/), [fontawesomefree](https://pypi.org/project/fontawesomefree/)), [django-mathfilters](https://pypi.org/project/django-mathfilters/), and [python-dateutil](https://pypi.org/project/python-dateutil/) installed.
 ```
 pip install django-money requests stripe fontawesomefree django-mathfilters python-dateutil
 pip freeze > requirements.txt